-Once you are found eligible for medical assistance in dying, you still have time to consider your decision.
+Once your request for medical assistance in dying is approved, you still have time to consider your decision.
 You may also withdraw your request at any time.

-If your death is not reasonably foreseeable, you must wait at least 90 clear days from the day of your first eligibility assessment to receive medical assistance in dying is made to the day on which it is provided.
+If your death is not reasonably foreseeable, you must wait at least 90 clear days from the day on which the first eligibility assessment to receive medical assistance in dying is made to the day on which it is provided.

-In cases where the loss of your capacity to provide consent to medical assistance in dying is imminent, the physicians or nurse practitioners may approve a shorter waiting period.
+In cases where the loss of your capacity to provide consent to medical assistance in dying is imminent, the doctors or nurse practitioners may approve a shorter waiting period.
 These conditions are defined in the federal law.